oshahliver/picse/README.md

 ```python
 pl.construct()
 ```
 Pass the planet instance to the iterator to match the boundary conditions.
-Planetary objects that are passed to the iterator must be constructed!
+Planetary objects that are passed to the iterator must be constructed.
+If now iterator specifications are passed, a default strategy for matching the boundary conditions will be employed for the corresponding base type.

 ```python
 iterator.iterate(planet=pl, **iterator_specs)